 Peter, an apostle of Jesus Christ, To God’s elect, strangers in the world … 2 who have been chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, for obedience to Jesus Christ and sprinkling by his blood: Grace and peace be yours in abundance.

-Also included in this list is the passage at I Cor.
-12: 4-6, because of the pattern: Spirit, Lord, God at the end of each phrase.
+Also included in this list is the longer passage at I Cor.
+12: 4-13.